-Descriptions Code Associated themes Themes Open Axial 1 "So it occurs mostly in a stressful situation".
-"Stammering is automatically linked with the mind and it mostly occurs in stress" Stress full situation, Mind with stress Stressful mind & environment exacerbate stuttering Stress-induced stuttering in nursing Trigg In stuttering a person normally takes tension or considers someone superior to him then his stuttering occurs".
+Descriptions Code Associated themes Themes Open Axial "So it occurs mostly in a stressful situation".
+"Stammering is automatically linked with the mind and it mostly occurs in stress" Stress full situation, Mind with stress Stressful mind & environment exacerbate stuttering Stress-induced stuttering in nursing Trigg "In stuttering a person normally takes tension or considers someone superior to him then his stuttering occurs".
 "There will be fear in your heart that if you get stuck while answering".
 Tension, Superior status, Fear, Get stuck Preconception of fear, Anxious feeling Stuttering is due to anxiety and fear of being stuck.
-Triggers of stuttering in nursing Stammering occurs more if a person is very emotional, in an angry mood, in tense or in hurry, or even talks with a person of nigher status".
-Emotional, Tense, Hurry, feeling of self- consciousness Communication pressure ursing They will laugh at them and will nake fun of their stuttering. t affects self-esteem and it is a lefect in a person grooming personality" Laugh, Making fun of, Grooming personality Issues of personality Impact on self-esteem The impact Due to this, some information is often missed.
-So it might cause a ittle delay but normally it doesn't nappen".
+Triggers of stuttering in nursing "Stammering occurs more if a person is very emotional, in an angry mood, in tense or in hurry, or even talks with a person of higher status".
+Emotional, Tense, Hurry, feeling of self- consciousness Communication pressure ursing "They will laugh at them and will make fun of their stuttering.
+It affects self-esteem and it is a defect in a person grooming personality" Laugh, Making fun of, Grooming personality Issues of personality Impact on self-esteem The impact "Due to this, some information is often missed.
+So it might cause a little delay but normally it doesn't happen".
 Missed information, Little delay, Affair in care.
-Impact on clinical care and effect I tell you, I even don't realize the patient of my problem.
+Impact on clinical care t and effect "I tell you, I even don't realize the patient of my problem.
 We can easily communicate with the patient".
-Easily communicate, My problem Communication with patient Effect on patient relationships The impact and effect of stuttering in nursing In my opinion, it does not affect.
-Because they are the people of heir ward, they already know his behavior.
-But when you talk to a senior doctor, there is a lot of fear n the heart of a person".
-Known behavior, Senior doctor, fear Interactivity with colleagues Effect on Relationships with co-workers in nursing 'I speak slowly and first inhale deeply and then exhale slowly and speak the word while exhaling so tammering did not occur much with such techniques".
-Speak slowly, Deeply inhale Deeply exhale, Specific exercises and techniques Techniques to overcome stuttering at clinical site Management of stuttering at clinical site by stutter nurses increased stuttering and a sense of self-consciousness or discomfort.
+Easily communicate, My problem Communication with patient Effect on patient relationships The impact and effect of stuttering in nursing "In my opinion, it does not affect.
+Because they are the people of their ward, they already know his behavior.
+But when you talk to a senior doctor, there is a lot of fear in the heart of a person".
+Known behavior, Senior doctor, fear Interactivity with colleagues Effect on Relationships with co-workers in nursing "I speak slowly and first inhale deeply and then exhale slowly and speak the word while exhaling so stammering did not occur much with such techniques".
+Speak slowly, Deeply inhale Deeply exhale, Specific exercises and techniques Techniques to overcome stuttering at clinical site Management of stuttering at clinical site by stutter nurses stutter to communicate effectively, leading to increased stuttering and a sense of self-consciousness or discomfort.
 As a participant stated;

 "If there are such high-status patients then the individual took pressure and stuttering can occur.
-So, if the individual will talk slowly to communicate then stuttering will not occur that much" (P6).
+So, if